MichaelJHoang/UIC/README.md

 ---

-As of 2019, I am now using my Raspberry Pi to push updates on this repository instead of click and drag methods that I have used in the past.
-The reason why I'm using my RPI for this is because I can't SSH into the schools computers and use git from there and that for some reason, Windows (on my laptop, that is) won't allow such things to happen.
+~~As of 2019, I am now using my Raspberry Pi to push updates on this repository instead of click and drag methods that I have used in the past.
+The reason why I'm using my RPI for this is because I can't SSH into the schools computers and use git from there and that for some reason, Windows (on my laptop, that is) won't allow such things to happen.~~

+Git Bash for Windows is my savior.
+I am now able to upload files through my laptop without having to go through extra steps.

 ---